 - Mash them into a smooth paste making sure there are no lumps.
 Let it cool.

-- In a pan, cook the refried beans, 2 tablespoons of water and 2 tablespoons of sugar.
+- In a pan, cook the refried beans, 2 tablespoons of water, cocoa powder, and 2 tablespoons of sugar.
 Mix well until they form a soft paste.

 - Heat sufficient oil in a large frying pan.